 Having an inventory of variants available, Small is then able to test historical witnesses who reported variants in order to see if some of their claims were represented within his inventory.
 And there were some, despite the smallness of the excerpt on which he conducted his study, which bodes well to being able to use historical resources to trace transmission of the Quran.
 It turns out that in early and medieval Islamic literature there is mention of quite a range of variation in the Quran’s transmission, though some of these reports are questionable for reasons that Small doesn’t explain (he relies on another resource to establish that fact).

 Small does make much bigger and more controversial claims in this book.
 He is confident that our small inventory of surviving ancient Qurans, and their low margin of variation to each other, is evidence that versions with much bigger variation were suppressed.
 There is plenty of speculative room for this idea, but I came away unconvinced.
 It’s not that I doubt it, insomuch that this conclusion reached for data outside this book’s scope.
 This idea needs to be tested by much bigger studies that examine a broader range of the Quran’s content, and moreover more Qurans from a broader geographic area, to strengthen understandings of the level of divergence and standardization across the Islamic Empire.
-A survey of what sources testify to varieties of the Quran, their motives, and their timelines and geographic placement is also important to gauge how much variety plausibly existed though absent from the extant manuscripts.
+A survey of what sources testify to varieties of the Quran, their motives, and their timelines and geographic placement is also important to gauge how much variety plausibly existed, though absent from the extant manuscripts.
 It would also be interesting to know more about the quantity of extant Qurans available, plot those on a timeline and map, and compare those to biblical literature.
 For the first three hundred years of Christianity, Christian sacred literature was suppressed, but then flourished once it gained state sponsorship.
-Islam arose as a ruling state, and though it did have to grow to develop literacy in its culture, does its trail of Qurans look like one of a suppressed literature or one enjoying state sponsorship?
+Islam arose as a ruling state, albeit a new one that was having to invent its own new culture and institutions, but does its trail of Qurans look like one of a suppressed literature or one enjoying state sponsorship?
 Though the question of suppression is outside the scope of Textual Criticism‘s project, it is very relevant to Small’s thesis.
 He set out to demonstrate that current Western methods of textual discernment could be used upon Quranic manuscripts, and to gauge whether this kind of work could be used to develop a speculative approximation of the original text.
 However, if the oldest Quran manuscripts we have extant only came to us through a millennium of filtration by those protecting their version of orthodoxy, then any critical text developed from these documents would not really represent the Quran’s original form but rather the lowest common denominator of those generations’ notions of what people thought the Quran should be.